Here’s an overview of modern apps for an agile project and task management that TrackingTime integrates with.

 In recent years, more and more software companies have chosen agile development as a flexible organizational and working methodology to successfully lead their projects to their goal.
 The widespread use of agile concepts has led to project managers and developers being able to choose from a wide range of tools and solutions.
 In particular, two agile models have proven themselves in practice: Scrum and Kanban.

-Originally the Scrum method comes from software development, but builds on the principles of “lean production” (lean production), which was developed in the Japanese automotive industry and has long prevailed in this industry.
-Flat hierarchies, increased collaboration and the automation of business processes are aimed at creating better added value.
+Originally the Scrum method comes from software development but builds on the principles of “lean production” (lean production), which was developed in the Japanese automotive industry and has long prevailed in this industry.
+Flat hierarchies, increased collaboration and the automation of business processes are aimed at creating better-added value.
 One of the main principles of Scrum says that teams should organize themselves and get by without a classic project leader.

 Scrum also embodies the values of agile software development that were formulated in 2001 in the agile manifesto.
 Thus, people and interactions are more important than processes and tools, working software more important than comprehensive documentation, collaboration with the customer more important than the originally formulated specifications and addressing changes more important than the rigid adherence to a plan.

-To-do, In Progress, Done
+To-do, In Progress, Done.
+Kanban System.

-The kanban system was also created in Japan.
+The Kanban system was also created in Japan.
 The automobile manufacturer Toyota developed it as early as the 1940s as an efficient method of production process control, with the goal of drastically increasing operational productivity.
 Kanban is extremely simple compared to Scrum, which, as a comprehensive framework, defines various specific roles and activities.

-All tasks are visualized by means of a so-called “kanban board”, which is subdivided into several columns, for example “To-do”, “In progress” and “Done”.
+All tasks are visualized by means of a so-called “kanban board”, which is subdivided into several columns, for example, “To-do”, “In progress” and “Done”.
 Each task will move across the board during the project, depending on its current status.
-A kanban board can thus be described as a kind of horizontal to-do list, in which tasks are not only listed, sorted, and eventually marked as done, but also moved from one column to the next, depending on which stage they are are currently located.
-This model enables every person involved in the project to better plan, monitor and control the workflow, as well as to keep track of the progress of individual tasks and of the entire project.
+A kanban board can thus be described as a kind of horizontal to-do list, in which tasks are not only listed, sorted, and eventually marked as done but also moved from one column to the next, depending on which stage they are currently located.
+This model enables every person involved in the project to better plan, monitor, and control the workflow, as well as to keep track of the progress of individual tasks and of the entire project.

 After the innovative productivity concepts around Scrum and Kanban quickly prevailed in the software industry, both methodologies are now used in many domains beyond IT.
 For example, there are more and more project management solutions that specifically target agile business teams or those who want to become one – in a wide variety of departments, whether it’s human resources, marketing or accounting.